asuman315/asuman-sounds/README.md

    - Shipping always adds a certain amount to the order depending on the shippng method selected.
  - **Subscribe** to the email list after checking 'send me special offers'
  - See an **order confirmation modal** after checking out with an order summary.
+ - Retain their products in the cart after refreshing the page or after leaving the website.
+ - Checkout using stripe.

 ## MY PROCESS